SuperOfficeDocs/superoffice-docs/docs/onsite/config/web-config.md

 * HttpContext: Recommended in ASP.NET applications.
 Added to prevent ASP.NET thread switches from changing identities in the middle of an ASP.net request.

-* Context: Session is stored in a context static manner.
+* Context: The session is stored in a context static manner.
 For further reference, see System.ContextStaticAttribute.

 * PartnerHttpContext: Helper class for SuperOffice.DevNet.Online.Login